mn-pollinators/assets/README.md

 ## Related Projects

-There are currently a couple of projects using these resources or related to this project in some way:
+There are currently a few projects using these resources or related to this project in some way:

 - [Buzz About](https://github.com/mn-pollinators/buzz-about)
 - [Pollinator Facts](https://github.com/mn-pollinators/pollinator-facts)